 We love to debunk the myth that age is a factor in implant candidacy.
 You are never too old to renew your smile, and we even offer full-arch dental implant solutions for older individuals who have lost most or all of their teeth.

-Contact Our Office in Frisco, TX
+Contact Our Office in Plano, TX

 We would love to help you experience the many benefits dental implants offer, including long-term reliability, natural appearance, and restored dental function.
-To schedule a consultation with Dr. Marco Cueva or Dr. Cuong Ha, we invite you to call Texas Implant & Periodontic Center in Frisco, TX today.
+To schedule a consultation with Dr. Marco Cueva or Dr. Cuong Ha, we invite you to call Texas Implant & Periodontic Center in Plano, TX today.